zyy17/daac/README.md

-# 🚧 daac
+# 🚧 dac

-`daac` is short for Dashboards as a Code.
+`dac` is short for **Dashboards as Code**.
 It helps the developers to create the Grafana(for now) dashboards by a simple YAML file.

 It's just a very simple wip project.

 ## How it works

 The main idea is to **separate** the metric queries from the Grafana dashboard JSON model and define the more simple dashboard model in YAML file.
-The `daac` will render the final Grafana dashboard JSON model by combining the two files.
+The `dac` will render the final Grafana dashboard JSON model by combining the two files.

 The `dashboard.yaml` may look like this: